in4lio/yupp/doc/README.md

         )
     )

-Enclosing of the source code into a loop with the reverse square brackets – `]<EOL> <text> <EOL>[`:
+Enclosing of source code into a loop with the reverse square brackets – `]<EOL> <text> <EOL>[`:

     ($each-GRADE \i.]